 Salvia ‘Hummingbird Falls’ is a groundbreaking plant in the Salvia genus.
 This heat-tolerant, trailing plant is perfect for growing in a hanging basket.
 It produces an abundant supply of vivid blue flowers and shiny black calyces that continue all summer.
 This salvia is a natural hummingbird magnet (hence the name, ‘Hummingbird Falls.’
 It is a perfect hummingbird feeding plant in the yard.

 Salvia ‘Hummingbird Falls’ is the first-ever cascading salvia in the guarantica type.
 The plant has been an absolute favorite in trial gardens across North America with a profusion of hummingbirds visiting at every site.
 It is cold hardy to USDA zone 8.
-Salvia Hummingbird Falls was entered by Plant Haven International and will be available at local garden centers in Spring 2022.
+Salvia Hummingbird Falls was entered by Plant Haven International and is available at local garden centers.

 Edible Plant: Pepper ‘Candy Cane Chocolate Cherry’